 BLACKS AND BUCK DANCE

-The Negro square dance, with many variations, was performed in minstrel shows and later the steps were done in vaudeville.
-Influenced by the Irish Jig and the English clog, this style developed into tap dance, the Charleston, and other forms of popular dance.
-At first look, it doesn't seem that the Charleston and the clog could have a common origin, but the relationship is clear when the forerunner of both is considered the Ring Shout (a Black religious dance) and buck dance.
-A dance similar to the Charleston is currently popular among whites in the West Virginia Hills, called "Flat-Footing."
+The Blacks' Square Dance, with many variations, was performed in minstrel shows and later the steps were done in vaudeville.
+Influenced by the Irish Jig and the English Clog, this style developed into Tap dance, the Charleston, and other forms of popular dance.
+At first look, it doesn't seem that the Charleston and the Clog could have a common origin, but the relationship is clear when the forerunner of both is considered the Ring Shout (a Black religious dance) and Buck Dance.
+A dance similar to the Charleston is currently popular among whites in the West Virginia Hills, called Flat-Footing.

-Negroes often called the dances and fiddled the tunes for the plantation owner's parties.
-Occasionally, the owners and their guests would join in with the blacks' foot-shuffling square dances.
-Even after the slaves were freed, blacks were hired to call and play for the dances of whites.
+Blacks often called the dances and fiddled the tunes for the plantation owner's parties.
+Occasionally, the owners and their guests would join in with the Blacks' foot-shuffling square dances.
+Even after the slaves were freed, blacks were hired to call and play for the dances of Whites.
 (And the price hasn't gone up much either.
 Some were paid twenty-five dollars a night 100 years ago.)
-Dances with the chugs and shuffles were still found among blacks of the Georgia Sea Islands and among tribes in eastern Africa.
+Dances with the chugs and shuffles were still found among Blacks of the Georgia Sea Islands and among tribes in eastern Africa.